 I was wondering if he was okay.
-I know it doesn’t make sense to worry if a dead person is okay but that’s what I was doing.
+I know it doesn’t make sense to worry if a dead person’s okay but that’s what I was doing.

 May 13 2018

-I went upstairs to get silverware and this waiter Naomi told me she’s in love with her body.
+I went upstairs to get silverware for rollups and this waiter Naomi told me she’s in love with her body.
 I’d never heard anyone say that about herself.
-I thought that was so cool.

 May 13 2015

-A musician told me about his train ride over.
+A musician who would perform later that night was talking about his train ride over.

-The girl sitting next to him said, “You look like a music teacher.”
+A girl sitting on the other side of the room said, “You look like a music teacher.”

 He told her he was.